LittleFox94/lf-os_amd64/doc/building.md

 cmake -G Unix\ Makefiles .. && make -j$(nproc) run
 ```

 This will clone the repository to your computer and start an out-of-tree build of LF OS.
-It will generate a disk image and run it with qemu.
+It will generate a disk image and run it with `qemu`.